island-is/island.is/libs/island-ui/vanilla-extract-utils/README.md

 ## Running Unit Tests

-For running unit tests with [Jest](https://jestjs.io), execute the following command:
+To run unit tests using [Jest](https://jestjs.io), use the following command:

 ```bash
 nx test island-ui-vanilla-extract-utils